SilentCog/trailingwhitespace.com/contents/articles/vim/index.md

 template: article.jade
 ---

-Lately, I decided to switch from trusty old Sublime Text 3 to Vim.
-Why?
+Lately, I decided to switch from trusty old Sublime Text 3 to Vim and published my Vim settings on my [Github](https://github.com/mimiflynn/dotVim).
+The following are the commands I've found I used the most.

 <span class="more"></span>